LeonPro12/firefox-profile-switcher-dark/README.md

 # Profile Switcher for Firefox

 Create, edit, delete and switch between browser profiles seamlessly in Firefox.
 Inspired by Chrome's profile switcher.
+This fork has modified hex values to, so that the background is dark, and the text white.

 ## Installation